FAQ for Tax Filing

 • Tax reporting documents (see section below) for U.S.- source income received in 2023.

-Can I use Sprintax for my dependents?
+Can I use Sprintax Returns for my dependents?

 Yes.
 If you have trouble accessing the tax software for your dependents, please email the HIO at internationaloffice@harvard.edu to request an additional discount code.